 The popular oat-based cereals, Muesli and Granola, are two of the most popular breakfast options ever known.
 These are not just delicious but also very nutritious.
-Both are stacked with essential nutrients such as dietary fibre, which helps in improving digestion and keeping the body active.
-Oats, berries, beans, and fruits are all prime components of muesli and granola.
-Both are safe choices for breakfast; both are eaten with cream, milk, or yogurt; and they are similarly delicious.
+Both are stacked with essential nutrients such as dietary fiber, which helps in improving digestion and keeping the body active.
+They are safe choices for breakfast; both are eaten with cream, milk, or yogurt; and they are similarly delicious.
 You may have also noted that they look very alike, leaving you wondering what separates them.
-What is the difference between Muesli and Granola?
-Let’s give you all the answers that you’re searching for with a descriptive analysis of muesli and granola.
+So, for those doubts and questions let’s give you all the answers that you’re searching for with a descriptive analysis of muesli vs granola.

 What is Muesli?